evilpapa/ray/doc/source/cluster/kubernetes/troubleshooting/rayservice-troubleshooting.md

 The function `__call__()` is only called when the Serve application receives a request.

 * Example 1: Remove `python-multipart` from the runtime environment in [the MobileNet YAML](https://github.com/ray-project/kuberay/blob/v1.0.0-rc.0/ray-operator/config/samples/ray-service.mobilenet.yaml).
-  * The `python-multipart` library is only required for the `__call__` method.
+  * The `python-multipart` library is only required for the `__call__` 方法.
 Therefore, we can only observe the dependency issue when we send a request to the application.
   * Example error message:
     ```bash
     Unexpected error, traceback: ray::ServeReplica:mobilenet_ImageClassifier.handle_request() (pid=226, ip=10.244.0.9)